dillionmegida/thewebfor5/src/pages/p/inline-events-vs-add-event-listeners.md

 Therefore, to ensure easy readability of HTML tags, it's advisable to use the javascript environment for any event handling.
 Also, if more than one function or expression would be applied to an event, use addEventListeners, else, inline events.

-Learn more about addEventListeners and the benefits they provide in this article - [EventTarget.addEventListener() ](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)
+Learn more about addEventListeners and the benefits they provide in this article - [addEventListener() ](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)

 Even if you weren't curious (like myself), I do hope you have been able to learn a thing or two from this 😃